 - Pocket knife

 - 1 litre water container.
-Mmake sure it screws tight.
+Make sure it screws tight.

-- · Ziploc bags for wet items, rubbish and to keep items dust free
+- Ziploc bags for wet items, rubbish and to keep items dust free.

 - Towel

-- Anti-bacterial soap
+- Antibacterial Soap

 - Condoms

 - Tissues

 - A means of securing your hair back is useful such as a bandana, a scarf, beanies, hair ties and clips as

-it can be windy driving on the truck.
+it can be windy day to day driving on the truck.

 - Cigarette lighter

 - Concentrated travel washing liquid or washing powder, clothesline

 - · Emergency sewing kit

 - Tweezers, nail scissors, nail brush